IntentArchitect/Docs/articles/getting-started/get-the-application/get-the-application.md

 Simply run the digitally signed `.exe` file which is a one-click installer that will install Intent Architect and then run it immediately afterward.

+> [!TIP]
+> To avoid issues with long paths we strongly recommend [enabling long path support](xref:application-development.getting-started.long-path-support-windows-only).
+>
+> [!TIP]
+> To ensure Intent Architect can run the Software Factory as quickly as possible, we highly recommend reviewing [](xref:application-development.software-factory.environmental-factors-which-can-slow-down-software-factory-execution).

 ### Installation (macOS)

 Simply open the `.dmg` file and drag Intent Architect into the Applications folder.